Siege of Mariupol: Mariupol surrounded

-On 1 March, Denis Pushilin, the head of the DPR, announced that DPR forces had almost completely surrounded the nearby city of Volnovakha and that they would soon do the same to Mariupol.
+On 1 March, Denis Pushilin, the head of the DPR, announced that DPR forces had almost surrounded the nearby city of Volnovakha and would soon do the same to Mariupol.
 Russian artillery later bombarded Mariupol, causing over 21 injuries.

 The city was fully surrounded on 2 March, after which the siege intensified.
 Russian shelling killed a teenager and wounded two other teenagers who were playing soccer outside.
 Boychenko announced the city was suffering from a water outage and had experienced massive casualties.
 He also said Russian forces were preventing civilians from exiting.